Advanced development environment¶

 You can use invoke to launch the application services (you might want to have each one runnning in a terminal):

-$ inv serve # Start the development server $ inv worker # Start a worker process $ inv beat # Start a scheduler process $ inv assets-watch # Continously watch and build assets $ inv widgets-watch # Continously watch and build widgets $ inv oembed-watch # Continously watch and build oembed
+$ inv serve # Start the development server $ inv work # Start a worker process $ inv beat # Start a scheduler process $ inv assets-watch # Continously watch and build assets $ inv widgets-watch # Continously watch and build widgets $ inv oembed-watch # Continously watch and build oembed

 Most of the common tasks are scripted in the